Strong anomalous proximity effect from spin-singlet superconductors: Discussion

 where we note that $F_{p_x}(\boldsymbol{k},\omega)=0$ in the absence of the PSH (i.e., $\lambda = 0$).
 In the original basis, the anomalous part of the Green's function is given by

-As also discussed in the main text, the induced spin-triplet $p_{x}$-wave pairing correlation in the off-diagonal part can be the source of the odd-frequency spin-triplet $s$-wave pairing correlation in a dirty normal metal attached to the SC.
+As also discussed in the main text, the induced spin-triplet $p_{x}$-wave pairing correlation $F_{p_x}(\boldsymbol{k},\omega)$ can be the source of the odd-frequency spin-triplet $s$-wave pairing correlation in a dirty normal metal attached to the SC.